jsyang/agi/specific-games.md

 Issues:

-- Root monster in room 21 cannot actually finish this maze without diagnoal movement!
+- Root monster in room 21 cannot actually finish this maze without diagonal movement!

-- Room 22 rope sprite remains once ego has landed safely on the other side

 - Tumbling from room 25 (gem glow dark room) into room 23 does not finish animation!
   - stuck!